 The event organiser is responsible for the cleaning arrangements during and after the event.
-All premises, reserves, and halls, used for events are to be left completely free of rubbish and debris as soon as the event finishes.
+All premises, reserves and halls, used for events are to be left completely free of rubbish and debris as soon as the event finishes.
 The event organiser is responsible for payment of all additional waste disposal requirements.
 Please refer to the below assessment table to determine the event requirements.

-Number of People 240L Rubbish Bins 240L Recycle Bins Comments

-50 1 1 -

-100 2 2

-150 3 3 -

-200 4 4 -

-3000+ - - Please contact Resource Recovery and Waste on 1300 6335 845 to discuss requirements.
+Number of People Number of 240L Rubbish Bins Required Number of 240L Recycle Bins Required Comments Per 50 people 1 1 3000+ - - Please contact Resource Recovery and Waste on 1300 635 845 to discuss requirements.